Blog

 Before you sign a lease or hand over any money, confirm the person offering the rental is the legal owner or an authorized representative.
 Ecuador's public property registry makes this straightforward:

 1. Request the property's Certificado de Gravamenes from the Registro de la Propiedad in the canton where the property is located.
 In Cuenca, you can request this online or in person.
-It costs approximately $5-$10 and shows the current owner, any liens or mortgages, and any legal restrictions on the property.
+It shows the current owner, any liens or mortgages, and any legal restrictions on the property.

 2. Match the owner's name to their cedula.
 Ask the landlord for a copy of their cedula and confirm it matches the ownership record.